Supercriticality of Annealed Approximations of Boolean Networks: Introduction

-When $B^x_t = 1$, we say that $x$ \textit{receives input} at time $t$; therefore, a vertex is set to $1$ if and only if it receives input at that time and at least one of its input vertices $y_1(x), \ldots, y_r(x)$ was set to $1$ at the previous time.
-Given $A \subset V_n$, $\xi_t^A$ denotes the chain with initial configuration $\xi^A_0 = \mathds{1}_A$, the indicator function of $A$.
-We write $\xi^x_t$ instead of $\xi^{\{x\}}_t$. $\P_n$ will denote the probability measure both for the choice of $G_n$ and for the family $\{B^x_t\}$ (they are of course taken independently).
+When $B^x_t = 1$, we say that $x$ \textit{receives input} at time $t$; therefore, a vertex is set to 1 if and only if it receives input at that time and at least one of its input vertices $y_1(x),\ldots, y_r(x)$ was set to 1 at the previous time. $\P_n$ will denote a probability measure both for the choice of $G_n$ and for the family $\{B^x_t\}$ (they are of course taken independently).
+We sometimes abuse notation and associate $\xi \in \{0,1\}^{V_n}$ with $\{x\in V_n: \xi(x) = 1\}.$

-This setting was proposed by Derrida and Pomeau (\cite{derrpom}) as an ``annealed approximation'' to the less tractable S. Kauffman's boolean networks (\cite{kauff}).
-These are cellular automata with rules of evolution randomly chosen, intended to model the interactions of genes in a cell.
-We refer the reader to \cite{chdr} for the detailed scientific background, including the relationship between the threshold contact process defined above and Kauffman's original model.

-For fixed $n$ and any initial configuration $\xi_0 \in \{0, 1\}^{V_n}$, with probability one the threshold contact process eventually reaches the absorbing configuration in which all vertices are in state $0$.
-The main object of investigation both in \cite{derrpom} and \cite{chdr} is the distribution of this random time as a function of $n$, in particular as $n \to \infty$.
-Define $\rho = \rho(q, r)$ as the survival probability for a branching process in which individuals have probability $q$ of having $r$ children and $1-q$ of having none.
-In \cite{chdr} the following is proved.